machbase/machbase-neo/docs/tutorials/wave-write-sh.md

 └───┴───────┴──────────┴────────┘
 ```

-When we import csv data into a table, it is important to make fields of csv in order of table's columns and its type.
+When we import csv data into a table, it is important to make fields of csv arranged in order of columns in table and its type.

 ## Step 3.
 Combine script and command